The new Theory is La Sportiva’s first shoe designed from the ground up for modern style, top level bouldering. Will we see the Theory at the Olympics?

 Today we’ll be taking a look at the specs and design before we’re able to do a full La Sportiva Theory review.
 It’s a high level, high priced shoe at $190 RRP but promises a lot to the current gym generation.
 It also incorporates the next level of the No Edge tech of recent years.

-This seems to be aimed at world class competitors and the Olympics, probably to be seen as the “pro shoe” that comp kids will want.
+This seems to be aimed at world class competitors and the Olympic Climbers, probably to be seen as the “pro shoe” that comp kids will want.
 Given the current situation is still has a niche with those lucky or dedicated enough to have a home wall.
 For steep overhanging training boards with marginal foot holds this will also do incredibly well.

 |Rubber: 1.9mm-4mm Vibram XS Edge||Downturn: Extreme|